rivue/Gamified-Study-Tool/README.md

                 2) fix yellow console messages
                 4) fix blue dotted line appearing above course names like in library id #9
-                5) fix scroll buttons overlapping units
+                5) fix scroll buttons overlapping units --> and make scroll buttons the right height no matter the size of the screen
+                6) make side menu work on contact page
+                7) add logic for multiple flame emojis w/ streaks of 1, 5, 10, 25, 50, 100

                 - third idea) for course owner, add an "edit" button and "delete / trash can" button when you hover over the course or click it or something, maybe add an "edit mode" in the main bar thing I'm going to add?
             - ⭐️ Add ability to add a unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks)